 ‘We don’t know,’ he said.
 ‘Trust us, while you remain here, you will go far beyond and above anything you’ve experienced on the earth plane.’

-‘Splendid, so then what; how am I going to find my way on this journey once I return home?’
+‘Splendid, so then what; how will I find my way on this journey once I return home?’

-‘When you return to your former life as we anticipate, Mo and I will still be there with you, at least in spirit.
-Our presence may not seem obvious, yet after a while, you may come looking for us, if only in your dreams.’
+‘When you return to your former life as we anticipate, Mo and I will be there with you, at least in spirit.
+Our presence may not seem obvious, although, after a while, you may come looking for us, if only in your dreams.’

-‘That’s most interesting,’ I said, ‘still, I wonder how I’m supposed to readjust to my former life after embarking on this mystical journey you’re talking about?
-Assuming I make the grade at Summit U, I rather doubt the authorities back home will recognise my postdoctoral credentials from these rarified environs.
-If my mind is out of alignment with the world’s thinking, I may need to readjust myself before I can fit in again, considering how contrary your curriculum is to theirs.’
+‘That’s most assuring,’ I said, ‘still, I wonder how I’ll be able to readjust to my former life after embarking on this mystical journey you’re talking about?
+Assuming I make the grade at Summit U, I doubt if the authorities back home will recognise my postdoctoral credentials from these rarified environs.
+If my mind is out of alignment with the world’s thinking, I may need to readjust myself before I fit in again, considering how contrary your curriculum is to theirs.’

-‘Wait a minute; I thought our metaphor for my home was the Lowlands?’
+‘Wait a minute; wasn’t my home the Lowlands?’

 ‘The Flatlands are the lowest and flattest parts of the Lowlands.
-That’s the land of academia that never was very satisfying to the aspirations of your soul and why you began to receive visions of the Mountain.
+That’s been your home for a while now, the land of academia that never satisfied your soul’s aspirations.
+That’s why you began to receive visions of the Mountain.

 ‘Should you return to your Flatland classroom someday, you might remain bewildered, confused and disoriented for some time trying to sort things out.
-I suspect the Flatlands will be even less satisfying for you when you return, although at first you probably won’t understand why that is.’
+I suspect the Flatlands will be even less satisfying for you when you return.
+At first, you probably won’t understand why that is.’

-‘When you discover why,’ Eli said, ‘you’ll wonder how you could have been so naïve as to believe what they were teaching you for so many years, still, you wouldn’t be the first.’
+‘When you discover why,’ Eli said, ‘you’ll wonder how you could have been so naïve as to believe what they were teaching you for so many years.
+However, you wouldn’t be the first.’

 ‘No, I supposed not,’ I said, smiling.
 ‘In fact, I can think of a few right now, even in my department.’